tensorlakeai/indexify/docs/docs/examples/mistral/pdf-entity-extraction-cookbook.md

 ## Introduction

-Entity extraction, also known as named entity recognition (NER), is a crucial task in natural language processing.
-It involves identifying and classifying named entities in text into predefined categories such as persons, organizations, locations, dates, and more.
+Entity extraction, also known as named entity recognition (NER) involves identifying and classifying named entities in text into predefined categories such as persons, organizations, locations, dates, and more.
 By applying this technique to PDF documents, we can automatically extract structured information from unstructured text, making it easier to analyze and utilize the content of these documents.

 ## Prerequisites